top of page

 This Is the Conversation No One Wants to Have

-We are forcing female athletes to adapt to a system that was never designed for them.
+In my opinion, we are forcing female athletes to adapt to a system that was never designed for them.

-And the biggest example of that right now?
+The biggest example of that right now?

 👉 The ball.

-This Is NOT About Making the Game Easier - Its about the female rugby league ball size
+This Is NOT About Making the Game Easier - It's About the Female Rugby League Ball Size

 Let’s kill that argument straight away.